You may obtain most recreational hunting, fishing licenses and permits, including

 Limited entry/quota permit: Required to hunt, or access for recreational purposes, some management areas during specified periods.

-Trapping license: Required when taking or attempting to take furbearing animals using live traps or snares.
-Wild hogs on private property are not considered game animals, therefore, no license or permit is required to hunt or trap them – you need only landowner permission.
+Trapping license: Required when taking or attempting to take furbearing animals using live traps or snares and when selling furs to licensed fur dealers.
+Wild hogs are not considered game animals, therefore, no hunting license is required to take them—you need only landowner permission.
 A Feral Swine Dealer Permit issued by the Florida Department of Agriculture and Consumer Services (850-410-0900) is required to transport live wild hogs.